cmdoret/NGS-analysis_Physalia_2021/README.md

 genomic data and common file formats from NGS sequencing experiments (fastq, BAM, BED).

-Practical exercises will use command-line Linux, Python and R code.
+Practical exercises will use the UNIX command line, Python and R code.
 We will use Snakemake to ensure reproducible coding, and jupyter-notebook to generate clear interactive reports.